analyzr-ai/analyzr-sdk-python/README.md

 ## Overview
 This Python client will give you access to the Analyzr API from any machine.
 See files in the `examples` folder for examples showing how to use the client.
 Note that a `client_id` should always be provided when querying the API; it is used for reporting purposes.
-For more info please see https://analyzr.ai.
+* For general information please see https://analyzr.ai.
+* For help and support see https://support.analyzr.ai.
+* For SDK reference documentation see  https://analyzr-sdk-python.readthedocs.io.

 ## Installation instructions
 Getting the client set up will require the following: